brycewray/eleventy-site/src/posts/2022/12/why-have-both-rss-json-feeds.md

 . . . prompting this from me:

 > Some prefer it.
 It offers another two or three fields that RSS doesn't.
 >
 > In any event, it requires virtually zero extra effort after initial setup, so I see no reason not to offer both.
 Different strokes...

 And now, months later, I have an additional answer to his "What is it good for?" question: *I am using the two-feeds approach to give my feeds-savvy readers a choice*.
 "Different strokes," indeed.

 Some folks want to see articles' entire content in feeds, thus saving them from having to go to the sourced website; but others prefer only a title and short description.
 (Either method links back to the original, of course.)
 Until a few days ago, *both* my RSS and JSON feeds went the entire-content route.
-Indeed, a JSON feed **has** to do so, because that's part of the [JSON feed spec](https://www.jsonfeed.org/version/1.1/):
+Indeed, a JSON feed **has** to do so, because that's part of the [JSON Feed spec](https://www.jsonfeed.org/version/1.1/):

 > `content_html` and `content_text` are each optional strings — but one or both must be present.
 This is the HTML or plain text of the item.